 With democracy, there comes the freedom.
 People can easily purchase properties; they can do business and can enjoy religious freedom; they are free to speak even against government.
 Thus, with democracy, freedom is also important.

 Freedom of the whole nation is not enough until one has the liberty to accomplish his desires.
-Apart from moral and physical corruptions, people have freedom to do their wanted things.
-They can adopt their desired religion and culture; they can pray, worship or celebrate religious or cultural festivals.
+People can adopt their desired religion and culture; they can pray, worship or celebrate religious or cultural festivals.
 Russell likes personal freedom along with freedom of nation.

 Russell on one hand appreciates the ideas that have helped the mankind but on the other hand, he criticizes the people who misuse them.
 For instance, he raises voice against physical and moral corruption in democracy.
 He says that when a democratic country comes in power, it starts focusing on its private interests.
 Instead of doing something for the welfare of motherland, people in power start promoting their private concerns.
 This misuse of power leads a nation towards destruction.
 Private interests of the people in power are fulfilled, subject to risk and cost of the citizens.
 He considers that democracy is a safeguard against the worst abuses of power.
 People do not know what their selected persons are doing; thus, they do not take any step against them due to which government starts abusing its powers.